craftcms/europa-museum/README.md

 Read more about Craft’s [technical requirements](https://craftcms.com/docs/5.x/requirements.html) in the official documentation.

+> [!WARNING]
+> This branch uses a beta version of Craft 5.
+Use it to [explore the new features](https://craftcms.com/blog/craft-5-beta-released) ahead of a stable release!

 ### Front End Dependencies

 _Europa_’s front-end was built with modern Javascript and CSS tools.
 Craft itself has no rules about how you structure your front-end code—so we’ve taken the opportunity to share a handful of techniques that couple Twig templates with front-end interactivity.